victor-fdz/Variant-calling-and-statistical-analysis-of-SNPs-and-SVs/readme.md

 - **`compare_VCFs_code.py`**
   🔍 Takes **2 VCF files** and compares their variant content (rows), visualizing the result with a **Venn Diagram**.
+- **'R code'**
+   🧬 R Scripts and complementary files used to plot a 5-side Venn Diagram of shared variants among animal pools and variants in karyotypes.